DATE: August 14, 2023

-- White House Office of Science and Technology Policy Directive 16-1.
+- Office of Science and Technology Policy/Office of Management and Budget Directive 16-1.

 - CANCELLATION.
-Treasury Directive 23-01, “Responsibilities With Respect to Emergency Programs,” dated January 27, 2012, is superseded.
+Treasury Directive 23-01, “Department of the Treasury Emergency Preparedness,” dated March 1, 2018, is superseded.

 - OFFICE OF PRIMARY INTEREST.
-The Office of Emergency Preparedness, Office of the DAS for Treasury Operations, Office of the Assistant Secretary for Management.
+The Office of Safety, Health, and Emergency Preparedness (SHEP), Office of the Deputy Assistant Secretary for Treasury Operations, Office of the Assistant Secretary for Management.

 Anna Canfield Roth

 Assistant Secretary for Management